Documentation Index

 |---|---|

-| Name | The label you gave this profile (e.g. “Acme Okta”) |
+| Name | The display name you assigned to this profile (for example, “Acme Okta”). |

-| Provider | Vendor badge, auto-detected from the Issuer URL (Okta, Entra ID, etc.) or “OIDC” |
+| Provider | A vendor badge, auto-detected from the Issuer URI.
+Falls back to a generic “OIDC” badge. |

-| Enabled | Toggle.
-When off, this profile is hidden from the sign-in picker |
+| Enabled | A toggle.
+When off, the profile is hidden from the sign-in picker and rejects new sign-ins. |

 | Actions | ✏️ Edit • 🗑️ Delete |